mastercoin-MSC/QA/MastercoinDistributedExchangeTestPlan.md

 # Transaction-specific Tests

 We’ll have a baseline test procedure for each transaction type.
-It’s likely that this test procedure will be customized for the particular application under test.
+We expect these test procedures to be customized for the particular application under test.